jchawkins725/Product-Landing-Page/README.md

 # Product-Landing-Page
-Project I completed for FreeCodeCamp to design a project landing page for Taylor Guitars.
+Project I completed for FreeCodeCamp to design a product landing page for Taylor Guitars.